 Pottery is durable stuff.
-There are civilizations which we only know from their pottery.
-Everything else they left behind decomposed, and is lost to history.
-Even among civilizations about whom we know a fair amount, pottery decorations are often the best record we have of how a people lived, their art, their clothing, their hair, their furniture, their rituals, and even their legends.
-Pottery also preserves records of highly influential, but anonymous artists: we know nothing about the famous Andokides painter.
-But pottery is more than art and artifact.
-Without pottery, city and civilization would not exist.
+There are civilizations which we know about only from their pottery; everything else they left decomposed, and is lost to history.
+Even among civilizations about whom we know a fair amount, pottery decoration is often the best record we have of how a people lived, their art, their clothing, their hair, their furniture, their rituals, and even their legends.
+Pottery also preserves the work of highly influential, but anonymous artists: we know nothing about the famous Andokides painter.

-But pottery does more than store food, it also extends the life of food.
-First, firing means that the interior of a clay bottle is sterile; until glass-blowing appeared, pottery was the only sterile artifacts the ancients encountered.
-That aspect gives us the maxim about storing wine in new bottles, because old bottles carry microbes that ruin wine.
+But pottery does more than store food: it also extends the life of food.
+First, firing means that the interior of a clay bottle is sterile; until glass-blowing appeared, pottery was the only sterile artifact the ancients had.
+That aspect gives us the warning about storing wine in new bottles, because old bottles carry microbes that ruin wine.

 Trade & Currency

-Pottery also became the foundation for much trade and commerce, as it allowed food to serve as a stable, storeable, portable, and uniform medium of exchange.
+Pottery also became the foundation for much early trade and commerce, as it allowed food to serve as a stable, storable, portable, and uniform medium of exchange.
 Pots of wine, olive oil, or wheat were some of the earliest standardized units of commerce, particularly around the Near East and the Mediterranean.
-The standard clay shipping vessel had two handles to ease in carrying.
-Two handles meant it could be ‘carried on both sides’, giving us the Greek words, amphi (both) + phoreus (carry), or amphora.
+The standard clay shipping vessel had two handles meaning it could be ‘carried on both sides’, which in Greek is amphi (both) + phoreus (carry), or amphora.

-Although the Greeks transported their olive oil in amphorae, within the home oil was kept in a smaller flask, a lekythos, from which we get the word ‘lecithin’.
-One version of the lekythos gave humanity ‘bottled light’: the oil lamp.
+Although the Greeks transported their olive oil in amphorae, within the home oil was kept in a smaller flask, a lekythos (λήκυθος).
+A small version of the lekythos gave us ‘bottled light’, i.e., the oil lamp.
 Fire had been used by humans to extend the day’s activities for over a half-million years, and the campfire naturally led to the creation of torches and fireplaces.
-But the oil lamp generates a miniature fire, with a miniature illumination, which can support little more than handwork and mental activity into the darkness of night.
-While the camp fire allows for the communal pageantry of dancing, singing, and story telling, the lamp can only provide light for only one or a few people, and encourages more intellectual activities such as talking, reading, writing, and reflecting.
+But the oil lamp generates a miniature fire, with a miniature illumination, which can support handwork and mental activity into the darkness of night.
+While the camp fire allows for the communal pageantry of dancing, singing, and story telling, the lamp provides light for only one or a few people, which encouraged more intellectual activities such as talking, reading, writing, and reflecting.
 This is why it is appropriate that the oil lamp is the symbol of education.

 Writing & Mathematics

-The importance of clerks in the ancient world is evidenced by the few records which remain of Persepolis, a city razed by Alexander in 330 BCE.
+The critical importance that clerks play in the development in civilization is reflected in the few records which remain of Persepolis, a city razed by Alexander in 330 BCE.
 Although we have no idea how many people lived in the city, and little record of their culture and their contributions, the Fortification Tablets – pottery records, of course – note that 1,348 people worked in the treasury alone.
 The city must have been massive.

 Ballistics, Physics, Engineering

 Stored food and wealth attracts pests and predators larger and more dangerous than rats: thieves, marauders, and armies constantly invade in pursuit of wealth.
 So as excesses accumulated, protection stronger than pottery was required.
 Farmers and merchants built stronger homes, then village collectives, and finally walled cities with a caste of professional soldiers.
-The words ‘citadel,’ ‘city,’ and ‘citizen’ are all related; in effect, a city wall is simply a much larger vessel which protects the smaller vessels within.
+The words ‘citadel,’ ‘city,’ and ‘citizen’ are all related; in effect, a city wall is simply a much larger vessel which protects the smaller economic vessels within.

 The concentrated humanity within the citadel created additional needs, for harbors, canals, roads, fresh water, and waste disposal.
 These problems, and the need for fortifications, requires engineers and architects (who were often the same thing).

 Pottery also gave humanity the inspirations for mass production.
 Long before Adam Smith and Eli Whitney, potters were throwing vessels of uniform size, and molding and stamping out standardized ceramic products.
 These concepts would lay out the concepts for minting those early coins, and from there, to other types of mass production.

 Pottery is not done, and the contributions continue today.
 Some of the most exciting discoveries in materials science involve pottery variants.
-Research into hi-tech ceramics has produced superconductors, super-sharp knives, bio-implants, and other high-tech materials.
+Research into hi-tech ceramics has produced superconductors, super-sharp knives, bio-implants, and other advanced materials.

-None of this would have happened with some humble clay pot, first fashioned by some clever ancestor in the earliest stirrings of civilization.
+None of this would have happened with some humble clay pot, first fashioned by some clever ancestor, in the earliest stirrings of civilization.

 Andokides amphora, courtesy of the Metropolitan Museum of Art.